requarks/wiki-docs/releases/future.md

 At the moment, only the administration area is using a SPA navigation model (switch views without reloading the page).
 Standard view pages don't use this model for easier SEO.

 In 3.x, site-wide SPA should be implemented in addition to server-side rendering of page contents.

+## Switch to Quasar Vue framework

+- Allows for easier server-side rendering and mobile capabilities.
+- Better components *(specifically the table component)*